aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/page/_index.md

 ```

-Returns rectangle of the page.
+Returns rectangle of the page according to its CropBox (or MediaBox if CropBox null).

 **Parameters:**
 | Parameter | Type | Description |